Erie Panthers: History

 The Panthers were created by Henry Brabham, who was also an intricate part of the creation of the ECHL itself.
 Erie was chosen as a location due to the success of the former Erie Golden Blades.
 The Panthers enjoyed success earlier on in their existence with five straight playoff appearances.
 Though never winning the league championship, the team was named the regular season champs for the 1989–90 season.
 The next three years would bring about the end of the Panthers franchise with three straight losing seasons.

 In 1996, the team would be moved to Baton Rouge, Louisiana and renamed the Baton Rouge Kingfish.
 There the team's struggles continued, making the playoffs in only one of seven seasons in Baton Rouge.
-In 2004, the franchise again relocated, this time moving 4,400 miles northwest to Victoria, British Columbia.
+In 2004, the franchise again relocated moving to Victoria, British Columbia.
 The franchise continued operation there as the Victoria Salmon Kings, garnering a Division Championship in the 2007–08 season.

 The franchise finally ceased operations following the 2010-11 ECHL season, making way for the WHL's Victoria Royals.
 This marked the end of a 23-year franchise run, the longest in the league behind the Wheeling Nailers (Carolina Thunderbirds) and the Greenville Swamp Rabbits (Johnstown Chiefs), both of which continue to operate.